-Projects meeting the criteria below are eligible for an additional three (3) points, for a total of eight (8) points:
+Projects meeting any of the criteria below are eligible for an additional three (3) points, for a total of eight (8) points in this scoring category:

-Single-site, In-District projects that are located within a county or sponsored by a Tribal Nation that has not received disbursed AHP General Fund subsidy from the Bank for housing units during any of the previous three (3) calendar years prior to the 2023 General Fund(i.e. any disbursement occurred during 2019 or prior) are eligible for three (3) additional points.

-Multi-site, In-District projects with at least 50% of units located within a county or sponsored by a Tribal Nation that has not received disbursed AHP General Fund subsidy from the Bank for housing units during any of the previous three (3) calendar years prior to the 2023 General Fund (i.e. any disbursement occurred during 2019 or prior) are eligible for three (3) additional points.
+- In-District projects sponsored by a Tribal Nation are eligible for three (3) additional points. - Single-site, In-District projects that are located within a county or sponsored by a Tribal Nation that has not received disbursed AHP General Fund subsidy from the Bank for housing units during any of the previous three (3) calendar years prior to the 20232024 General Fund(i.e. any disbursement occurred during 20192020 or prior) are eligible for three (3) additional points. - Multi-site, In-District projects with at least 50% of units located within a county or sponsored by a Tribal Nation that has not received disbursed AHP General Fund subsidy from the Bank for housing units during any of the previous three (3) calendar years prior to the 20232024 General Fund (i.e. any disbursement occurred during 20192020 or prior) are eligible for three (3) additional points.